Musabbihakamal/Physical-AI-and-Humanoid-Book-/frontend/docs/physical-ai/module-1/ch1-2-python-cpp-integration-ai-agents_extended.md

 # Chapter 1.2: Python and C++ Integration for AI Agents

-## Summary
-This chapter explores the integration of Python and C++ in ROS 2 for AI agent development.
-We'll examine how to leverage the strengths of both languages to create efficient, high-performance AI agents that can control robotic systems.
-The chapter covers inter-language communication, performance optimization, and best practices for combining Python's AI capabilities with C++'s performance characteristics.

 ## Learning Objectives
 By the end of this chapter, you will be able to: